arthpay-dev/arthpay-java/readme.md

 # Arthpay Java SDK

-Official java bindings for the [Arthpay API](https://docs.arthpay.com/docs/payments).
+// Official java bindings for the [Arthpay API](https://docs.arthpay.com/docs/payments).
+Official java bindings for the Arthpay APIs

-## Documentation
+//## Documentation

-Documentation of Arthpay's API and their usage is available at <https://docs.arthpay.com>
+// Documentation of Arthpay's API and their usage is available at <https://docs.arthpay.com>

 ## Requirements